ITfoxtec/FoxIDs/docs/login.md

 ![Configure Login](images/configure-login.png)

-it is possible to configure an absolute session lifetime in the advanced settings.
+It is possible to configure an absolute session lifetime in the advanced settings.
 And if the persistent session is configured the session is also preserved after the browser has been closed.

-The up-party login interface can be customized with CSS.
+The up-party login interface can be [customized with CSS](css).

 ![Configure Login](images/configure-login-advanced.png)